Flatken/vestec-sampling/README.md

 ## Description
 Evaluation tool for the execution of a Python based catalyst pipeline.
 The tool emulates a running simulation by loading a time dpendent dataset timestep for timestep from disc and forwards these data to the paraview catalyst pipeline for execution.
 The tool supports the evaluation of filters using distributed memory parallelizm by splitting each dataset to the given number of MPI processes.
 Each MPI process then gets only a portion (chunk) of the total domain.
 Furthermore, the repository includes own Paraview plugins with VTK filters for data sampling of the raw data.

+The idea is to use topological information extracted using the Topology Toolkit (TTK) together with a pathline snippet tracing algorithm to sample the original raw data.
+From these information it should be possible to reconstruct an approximated dataset.

 Prerequirements to build the Software:

 - GCC (Linux) or MSVC (Windows) Compiler with C++17 support